input-output-hk/catalyst-forge/playground/services/mock-oidc/README.md

 - Define personas and claims per provider in YAML.
 - The server merges persona claims into the ID token’s `extra` and exposes them from `/userinfo` when appropriate.
 - Example: the `hd` (hosted domain) claim is included in ID tokens and returned by `/userinfo` when scope includes `profile`.
+- When override mode is enabled, the consent page lets you modify `sub` and arbitrary claims (via JSON) for this login only; these values are reflected in the ID token and `/userinfo` responses.

 ## PKCE and client types